reem/rfcs/text/0000-join-types.md

 additional annotations.

-If `T` can be `Nothing`, then you can no longer match using the `as T` syntax, you must instead use an ordering annotation, which takes the form `as T.0` to say you'd like to match against the first (0-indexed) variant whose type is T.
+If `T` can be `Nothing`, then you can no longer match using the `as T` syntax, you must instead use an ordering annotation, which takes the form `as .0` to say you'd like to match against the first (0-indexed) variant - its type is inferred.

-Additionally you can construct a `T | T` using `val as T.0` or `val as T.1`.
+Additionally you can construct a `T | T` using `val as .0` or `val as .1`.

 These ordering annotations are *always* relative to the local definition of the join, i.e. even though `A | B` is the same as `B | A`, the ordering information